Famous Jazz Dancers

 Early Jazz Dancers

 Jazz dance has its roots in the Afro-American culture and tap dance of the late 1800s to the mid 1900s.
 As it evolved and developed, jazz dance grew in popularity as the dance form of films and Broadway shows.
-Famous dancers from the early years of jazz include Jack Cole, Katherine Dunham and Lester Horton.
-Each of these jazz legends are remembered as great choreographers and performers, unsurpassed in their skills and accomplishments in jazz dance.
+Famous dancers from the early years of jazz include Jack Cole, Lester Horton, and Katherine Dunham.
+Each of these jazz legends is remembered as a great choreographer and performer, unsurpassed in their skills and accomplishments in the genre.

 Jack Cole

-Considered the Father of Jazz Dance Techniqueand The Father of Theater Dance, Jack Cole (1911-1974) had his beginning as a modern dancer.
-Switching to jazz style dance during the Great Depression, he was the first dancer to combine the popular jazz steps of the time, aspects of modern dance and ethnic influences creating artistic and technical jazz dance.
-He was the first jazz dancer to formalize a theatrical jazz dance technique.
-His style of dance was explosive and animalistic, full of emotion and movement.
+Considered the Father of Jazz Dance Technique and The Father of Theater Dance, Jack Cole (1911-1974) began as a modern dancer.
+Switching to jazz style dance during the Great Depression, he was the first dancer to combine the popular jazz steps of the time, aspects of modern dance and ethnic influences, creating artistic and technical jazz dance.
+He was the first dancer to formalize a theatrical jazz dance technique.
+His style was explosive and animalistic, full of emotion and movement.
+He choreographed Diamonds Are a Girl's Best Friend, shown below with Marilyn Monroe, preceded by commentary from dance writer Debra Levine.

 Katherine Dunham